Back to all lessons

 By the end, you should be able to say:

-• Identify inputs, hidden layers, weights, and outputs
+• Identify inputs, hidden layers, weights, biases, activations, and outputs in a simple network

-• Explain why activation functions make networks more expressive
+• Explain why activation functions are necessary if we want networks to learn nonlinear relationships

 Think about this first